BIOL3111MtA2024/plastic_degrade/Docs/docs.md

 # Documents

+This folder contains the following files and subfolders:

 ## Files

 - **apa-with-abstract.csl**: Custom APA citation style file that includes abstracts in bibliographic references.
 - **CampbellSOP28ChlorophyllaTurner.pdf**: Methods for Chlorophyll a Determination Using Turner Trilogy.
 - **INSTRUCTIONS.md**: Instructions for using the project template.
 - **PBATDegradationCitations.bib**: List of citations in BibTeX, exported from Zotero.
+- **docs.md**: This Markdown document providing an overview of the folder structure and file contents.

 ## Subfolder: Photos